electric power wheelchair

 If the brakes feel too loose or too tight, make small adjustments until the proper tension is achieved.
 Be careful not to over-tighten, as this can cause undue stress on the components or make it more difficult to release the brakes.
 After adjustments, test the brakes again to ensure they are operating correctly and safely.

-How Do I Maintain My Wheelchair Brakes?
+How Do I Safely Maintain and Inspect My Wheelchair Brakes?

 FAQs